aniket-thorat/display_an_invoice/README.md

    dotnet InvoiceApp.dll
    ```

+### Cloud Deployment
+- **AWS Elastic Beanstalk**: Upload deployment package
+- **Azure App Service**: Deploy via Visual Studio or Azure CLI
+- **Google Cloud Run**: Use Docker container

+## 📸 Screenshots Directory

+To add screenshots to this README:

+1. Create a `screenshots/` directory in your project
+2. Take screenshots of:
+   - Main application UI (`invoice-ui.png`)
+   - Swagger API documentation (`swagger-api.png`)
+   - API response in browser/Postman (`api-response.png`)
+3. Place them in the `screenshots/` folder

-## Notes
+## 📝 Notes

-- The application includes sample invoice data that is seeded automatically
+- ✅ The application includes sample invoice data that is seeded automatically
-- CORS is configured to allow all origins (configure appropriately for production)
+- ⚠️ CORS is configured to allow all origins (configure appropriately for production)
-- The database is created automatically on first run
+- ✅ The database is created automatically on first run
+- ✅ Docker support included for easy deployment
+- ✅ Production-ready configuration